Rolice/libwebsocket/README.md

 * https://github.com/katzarsky/WebSocket
 * https://github.com/WebKit/webkit

+The project is three days old, and idea for separate library came today.
+The code might look ugly and the library lacks implementation for C linkage, but it will be improved (in time) and such C linkage implementation probably may appear with the advance of the project.

 You are welcome, if you would like to join in the project.
-I am not a professional system developer so it would not be so hard to suggest or apply some optimizations and improvements.

-The library lacks implementation for C linkage, but probably with the advance of the project such may appear.